Time-of-flight of solitary waves in dry and wet chains of beads: experimental results and phenomenological models

 The mechanical properties of the contact between solid spheres are of considerable interest in applications involving high stresses on solid surfaces.
 An extensively used approach to tackle this problem consists in studying the propagation of solitary waves through chains of beads made of the material of interest \cite{Nes83,LazNes85,CosFalFau97,DarNesHer05}.
 The interaction of one of the ends of the chain with an external medium has been proven useful as a diagnostic tool of anomalies in that medium \cite{khaDarRiz08,YanSilCla11}.
 Given that the time-of-flight (ToF)---the travel time of a pulse through the whole chain---depends on the individual interactions taking place between the beads during the pulse propagation, we expect a clear dependence of this global magnitude on the properties of those interactions.
 Measurements of wave propagation and ToF in 1D chains and 2D lattices under different conditions of the contact force were reported by Coste and Gilles \cite{CosGil99,GilCos03}.
-In addition, measurements of the ToF in dry and wet chains have been performed previously by Nesterenko \textit{et al.} \cite{HerNesChi06} and Job \textit{et al.} \cite{JobSanTap08}.
+In addition, measurements of the ToF of solitary waves in dry and wet chains have been performed previously by Herbold \textit{et al.} \cite{HerNesChi06} and Job \textit{et al.} \cite{JobSanTap08}.
 In this work, we have made a detailed study of the effect that the amplitude of the incoming pulse has on the ToF in a dry chain, and the changes produced when the interaction force between the beads is slightly modified by a small volume of oil deposited on, and around the beads' points of contact.